On a non-Abelian Poincar\'e lemma: Discussion

+which is a morphism of Lie groupoids \footnote{\,$\Paths\, (M)$ is not exactly a groupoid, because even if we consider paths up to reparametrization and thus achieve the associativity, there remain problems with units and inverses.
+Still, \eqref{dis.eq.parallel} is a morphism to a genuine Lie groupoid; this leads to the temptation to introduce formally a universal groupoid with a morphism from $\Paths\, (M)$ to it, as some sort of `non-Abelian singular $1$-chains'.}.

-\textbf{Acknowledgement:} It is a pleasure to thank H.~M.~Khudaverdian and K.~C.~H.~Mackenzie for many inspiring discussions and for most helpful remarks on earlier versions of this text, and J.~D.~Stasheff for reading the text through and providing numerous and valuable comments on style as well as mathematics.
-I am much grateful to A.~Lazarev for attracting my attention to his paper~\cite{chuang:lazarev2008}.
+I thank H.~M.~Khudaverdian and K.~C.~H.~Mackenzie for many inspiring discussions.
+I am much grateful to J.~D.~Stasheff for reading through the first version of the text and providing numerous valuable comments on style as well as mathematics and for sharing the unpublished manuscript~\cite{schless:stasheff-secret}, and to A.~Lazarev for attracting my attention to paper~\cite{chuang:lazarev2008}.
+It is a pleasure to thank them all.